 \textit{Second}, ``Movable signals + FIS'' shows the performance of movable signals used with a \gls{fis} with phase shift matrix fixed to $\boldsymbol{\Theta}=-\mathbf{I}$, where the signal frequency is optimized as described in Section~\ref{sec:protocol}.

-\textit{Third}, ``Movable signals + RIS'' indicates the performance obtained by movable signals used with a \gls{ris}.
-We jointly reconfigure the signal frequency $f$ and the \gls{ris} phase shift matrix $\boldsymbol{\Theta}$ by computing the optimal $\boldsymbol{\Theta}$ as in \eqref{eq:ris-opt} for any center frequency, and the best center frequency with its optimal $\boldsymbol{\Theta}$ is selected for transmission.\footnote{In the baselines ``RIS'' and ``Movable signals + RIS'', the \gls{ris} is optimized assuming perfect channel knowledge, while in ``Movable signals'' we do not require perfect channel knowledge.}
+\textit{Third}, ``Movable signals + RIS'' indicates the performance achieved by movable signals used with \gls{ris}.
+We jointly optimize the signal frequency $f$ and the \gls{ris} phase shift matrix $\boldsymbol{\Theta}$ by computing the optimal $\boldsymbol{\Theta}$ as in \eqref{eq:ris-opt} for any available frequency, and the best frequency with its optimal $\boldsymbol{\Theta}$ is selected for transmission.\footnote{In the baselines ``RIS'' and ``Movable signals + RIS'', the \gls{ris} is optimized assuming perfect channel knowledge, while in ``Movable signals'' we do not require perfect channel knowledge.}

 \textit{Fourth}, ``Upper bound'' is the upper bound on the received signal power given by $P_R\leq4\rho_{R,\textrm{max}}\rho_{T,\textrm{max}}P_TN^2$, where $\rho_{R,\textrm{max}}$ and $\rho_{T,\textrm{max}}$ are the path gains when $\lambda=c/f_{\textrm{min}}$.